(A) What is an individual development account program?

-(1) An "Individual Development Account" means a trust created or organized in the United States to enable an eligible individual the opportunity to accumulate funds for purposes defined in paragraph (D)(1) of this rule.
+(1) An ""individual development account (IDA) is a trust created or organized in the United States to enable an eligible individual the opportunity to accumulate funds for purposes defined in paragraph (D)(1) of this rule.

-(2) Pursuant to sections 329.11 to 329.14 of the Revised Code, a county department of job and family services (CDJFS) may establish an IDA program for residents of the county.
-The program shall provide for establishment of accounts for participants and acceptance of contributions from individuals and entities, including the CDJFS, to be used as matching funds for deposit in the accounts.
+(2) Pursuant to sections 329.11 to 329.14 of the Revised Code, a county agency may establish an IDA program for residents of the county.
+The program shall provide for establishment of accounts for participants and acceptance of contributions from individuals and entities, including the county agency, to be used as matching funds for deposit in the accounts.

-(B) How does the CDJFS establish an IDA program?
+(B) How can a county agency establish an IDA program?

-(1) The CDJFS shall select a fiduciary organization to administer its IDA program.
+(1) The county agency shall select a fiduciary organization to administer its IDA program.
 As set forth in section 329.11 of the Revised Code, a "fiduciary organization" is defined as a nonprofit fundraising organization exempt from federal taxation pursuant to 26 U.S.C.
 501(a) and (c)(3) (2006).

 (2) The responsibilities of a fiduciary organization include but are not limited to:

 (a) Ensuring that the organization is bonded for the amount of money the individuals have contributed plus the amount of interest generated by the account;